saladtheory/saladtheory.github.io/README.md

 5. **Soup/Salad w/ Bread Bowl** This section includes breadbowls unless they have any rice etc in them in which case they're toast.
 6. **Calzone** This section includes calzones, jelly-filled donuts, and other such baked goods, as long as you don't cut or bite into them.

-Our position is that unintuitive *inclusions* are acceptible so long as there are no unintuitive *exclusions*.
+Our position is that unintuitive *inclusions* are acceptable so long as there are no unintuitive *exclusions*.
 But when you have both, it's solid evidence that your rule is wrong.

 The examples provided by the cuberule website are also inconsistent with the rules defined by the theory itself.
 This is not a flaw with the intrinsic theory, but is a criticsm against its presentation (and arguably its intuitiveness, if the author cannot even follow it properly).

 For example, they present mashed potatoes, fried rice, and poutine as being salads by their definition, when in fact they'd be toast.

-They also say you are "free to intepret the nature of rice however you wish", despite describing fried rice as a salad.
+They also say you are "free to interpret the nature of rice however you wish", despite describing fried rice as a salad.

 Their description of a Vanilla Soy Latte as a "three bean soup" is entirely valid but also completely irrelevant to the rest of their theory.
 By their theory they should actually have called it a "three bean salad".